privatenumber/vue-proxi/README.md

 "><img src="https://badgen.net/bundlephobia/minzip/vue-proxi"></a>
 </h1>

-`<proxi>` is a tiny proxy component for [Vue.js](https://github.com/vuejs/vue).
-Whatever you add to it, it gets proxied to a target component!
+`<proxi>` is a tiny proxy component.
+Whatever you add to it gets proxied to a target component!

 ## :raising_hand: Why?
 - :recycle: **Uses Vue's Template API** Doesn't re-invent component communication!